$10 - $20 flat rate shipping within North America.

 What is Serigraph Printing?

-Serigraphy, also known as silk screening, screen printing or serigraph printing, is a stencil-based printing process in which ink is forced through a fine screen onto the paper beneath.
-Screens were originally made of silk, but they are now made of finely woven polyester or nylon.
-The screen is stretched over a wood or aluminum […]
+Serigraphy—also called silk screening, screen printing, or serigraph printing—is a stencil‑based process that pushes ink through a fine screen onto paper.
+Early screens were made of silk, but artists now use finely woven polyester or nylon.
+The screen stretches over a wood or aluminum frame.
+A stencil blocks out selected areas, creating the negative image. […]

 Flexible Payment